Prof. Koen Binnemans (KU Leuven, Department of Chemistry)

 Together with Dr. Peter Tom Jones, he co-founded the SOLVOMET Industrial Service Centre for circular hydrometallurgy and solvometallurgy in 2017.
 He is also the main responsible of the Research Line “Sustainable metallurgical processes” in the KU Leuven Institute for Sustainable Metals and Minerals (SIM²).

-Prof. Binnemans is the coordinator of FP7 ITN EREAN and H2020 ETNs DEMETER, REDMUD and SOCRATES.
-He was a Steercom Member of the European Rare Earth Competency Network (ERECON), and is an ERC Advanced Grant holder (SOLCRIMET: Solvometallurgy for critical metals).
-He is also a Member of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB)
+He was a Steercom Member of the European Rare Earth Competency Network (ERECON) and of the Scientific Council of the Belgian Nuclear Research Centre (SCK-CEN).
+He is an elected member of the Royal Flemish Academy of Belgium for Science and the Arts (KVAB).

 Dr. Ir.
 Peter Tom Jones (KU Leuven, Department of Materials Engineering)

 Peter Tom Jones (Dr. Ir.) is a KU Leuven IRF (Industrial Research Fund) Senior Research Manager in the field of Sustainable Metallurgy.
 He obtained his (Environmental) Engineering Degree in 1996 at the KU Leuven and completed his PhD in Metallurgy in 2001 also at the KU Leuven.
 Subsequently, he worked as a postdoc at MTM, KU Leuven.
 Since 2008 he is one of the 30 IRF Research Managers at the KU Leuven.